Get engagement insights delivered to your inbox

 As a manager, you’re aware that it’s important to give employees everyday recognition, praise, and feedback.
 You’ll do a better job of effectively delivering this recognition, however, if you understand the reasons behind it.
-Here are three primary effects you’ll experience from building employee recognition into your daily workplace culture:
+Here are three primary effects you’ll experience from celebrating employee milestones and building recognition into your daily workplace culture:

-- Better morale: Acknowledging the hard work and dedication that employees invest in your company is a good way to give them “a sense of ownership and belonging,” according to HR Council.
+- Better morale: Acknowledging the hard work and dedication that employees invest in your company is a good way to give them a sense of ownership and belonging.
 They’re more likely to have the motivation to go above and beyond on the next project if they know their efforts will be noticed.

 - Greater employee retention: As HR.com points out, this isn’t rocket science – employees who are recognized are more likely to be engaged, and engaged employees equal higher retention rates.
 On the flip side, employee turnover can be a huge expense for your company and can damage your customer’s experience with your brand.